AndrewGregorovic/check_it/README.md

 ![Landing Page Wireframe](docs/wireframes/landing_page.png)

 #### Log In/Sign Up Page
 Basic log in or sign up page, the background could be another screenshot of the app or some other stylish designs so that it isn't a plain white background.
+Rather than a separate page, this could be a card or window that appears on top of the landing page.

 ![Log In/Sign Up Page Wireframe](docs/wireframes/login_signup_page.png)

 #### Dashboard Page
-The dashboard is seen when the "Today's lists" option is selected (it is selected by default and it should be highlighted or something to indicate when selected).
+The dashboard shows the Daily and Weekly lists for the current user.
 The arrows are used when there's multiple lists in each category for the user to navigate between while staying on the dashboard.
 The circles by each checklist name are optional thumbnail images that can be uploaded for each list.

 The circle by the user name in the top right is the user's profile picture, the picture + user name when clicked will show a dropdown with options to view profile details or log out.